rajsethi05/personal-profile/replit.md

 # Overview

-This is a QA Portfolio web application built as a modern full-stack project showcasing quality assurance expertise, certifications, and projects.
-The application features a React frontend with shadcn/ui components and an Express.js backend, designed to demonstrate professional QA engineering capabilities through an interactive portfolio interface.
+This is a QA Portfolio web application built as a static React site showcasing quality assurance expertise, certifications, and projects.
+The application features a React frontend with shadcn/ui components, designed to demonstrate professional QA engineering capabilities through an interactive portfolio interface.
+All content is stored in JSON files and deployed to GitHub Pages.

-## Recent Updates (October 2025)
+## Recent Updates (November 2025)
-- **Contact Form**: Added contact form popup with From Email (mandatory) and To Email (pre-filled) fields.
-Currently logs to console; can be integrated with email service.
+- **Converted to Static Site**: Removed all backend (Express.js) dependencies for GitHub Pages deployment
-- **Hidden Blog Editor**: Created at `/project_blog` route with rich text editor, supporting full formatting (bold, italic, colors, images, code blocks, etc.).
-Includes Publish and Save Draft functionality with JSON file storage.
+- **Contact Method**: Changed from form to mailto link (opens user's email client)
-- **Profile Picture Upload**: Users can upload and change profile picture, stored in /uploads folder.
+- **Profile Picture**: Static image at `/uploads/profile_picture.jpg`, no upload functionality
-- **Project URL Linking**: When publishing a blog, automatically adds `project_url` field to projects.json linking to the blog detail page.
-"View Details" button on projects page navigates to linked blog posts.
+- **Blog Editor**: Removed - blogs are now managed by editing JSON files directly
-- **GitHub Integration**: Added GitHub URL field to blog editor; clickable GitHub button on projects page links to repository; "Full Project on Github" link on blog detail pages.
+- **GitHub Integration**: Clickable GitHub button on projects page links to repository; "Full Project on Github" link on blog detail pages
-- **Navigation**: All pages auto-scroll to top on load; "Back to Projects" button on blog details.
+- **Navigation**: All pages auto-scroll to top on load; "Back to Projects" button on blog details
-- **Featured Projects**: Removed from home page for cleaner layout.
+- **Featured Projects**: Removed from home page for cleaner layout

 # User Preferences